-What we know about early successional plants is that it is hard to keep them without repeated disturbance.
-Unless I put a big burn pile here (left), this collection of "sand hill" plants will convert to grassland very quickly, although the species richness is still impressive.
-Brush, particularly monkey flower (Diplacus aurantiacus), yerba santa (Eriodictyon californicum) and deerweed (Acmispon glabra), also invade this spot very rapidly.
+here, the biodiversity of this sand hill converts to grassland very quickly, although still far beyond what you'll see elsewhere (left).
+Brush, particularly yerba santa (Eriodictyon californicum) and deerweed (Acmispon glabra), also invade this spot very rapidly.
 Then it's oak trees.
 In five years, you wouldn't recognize it.
 We've gone through several cycles of this here over the years.
 So far, there is no easy way to forestall succession to higher order plants without expensive removals or importing fuel to get it to burn in winter.
 I cannot burn in summer with million-dollar houses surrounded with crazy fuel loads nearby.
 Native Americans obviously didn't care about that when they burned.
-So I must do the extra work to keep this system going.
+So I must do the extra work of importing tree tops to make a winter fire hot enough to keep this system going.

 So why go to all this trouble?
 What is wrong with a grassland?
 Nothing intrinsically, but we have those elsewhere.
 So far, it seems this type of cover occurs rarely elsewhere on the property, yet it is the most varied overall, making this a good spot for study.
 Interestingly, its composition is different than another sand area on the other side of a tree only 50 feet away!
 Yet some of these plants are showing up in grasslands elsewhere on the property.
 Hence, a source of reproducing seed is essential to colonizing the whole, as many plants spread only when they are eaten.
 Also worthy of note is that each time I have disturbed it, the pattern has changed substantially.
-In 2010, this road below the previous page was dominated by clovers (p26).
-Since graded it, it's been Navarretia and a small tarweed.
+In 2010, this road below previous slide had clovers totally dominant (p26).
+I graded it and now it is Navarretia and a small tarweed.